CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Authorization.md

 In order to interact with the Dashboard API, you must first obtain an API key.

 - Open your Meraki dashboard: https://dashboard.meraki.com
-- Once logged in, navigate to the Organization Settings menu.
+- Once logged in, navigate to the _Organization > Settings_ page.
 - Ensure that the API Access is set to “Enable access to the Cisco Meraki Dashboard API”

 ![](../images/dashEnableOrgAPI.png)

-Then go to your profile to generate the API key.
+Then go to your profile by clicking on your account email address (on the upper-right) _> My profile_ to generate the API key.

 > save this key in a secure location, as it represents your admin credentials